 Knowing what to do after a motorcycle accident is a scary thought.
 You may be looking at serious injuries and expensive medical bills.
 Whether you were wearing a helmet or not, you have rights.
 Your primary concern should be your recovery and getting your life back.
 Leave the legal hurdles to the experts.

-Keep in mind, motorcycle accident lawyers work on a contingency fee agreement.
+Keep in mind, that motorcycle accident lawyers work on a contingency fee agreement.
 This means they won’t charge you anything to take the case.
 These attorneys make a percentage of the total settlement paid by the at-fault party.
 Every victim of a motorcycle accident deserves skilled legal counsel, and this agreement means they can acquire it with no out-of-pocket costs.

-For any other questions about Illinois motorcycle helmet law – or personal injury law as a whole – don’t hesitate to reach out to the team at Midwest injury Lawyers.
+For any other questions about Illinois motorcycle helmet law – or personal injury law as a whole – don’t hesitate to reach out to the team at Midwest Injury Lawyers.
 We are always happy to clear up any confusion you might have and point you in the right direction.
 Call our office at (312) 786-5881 or send us a message online to get started.